aleksandrasergeeva23/First-web-page-project/README.md

-The project was made at Tartu University as first time experience with HTML, CSS.
+The project was made by group of students (Aleksandra Sergeeva, Vanda Pakina, Ott Eric Ottender) at Tartu University as first time experience with HTML, CSS.